H4HWV2011/msjarvis-public-docs/thesis/16-blood-brain-barrier-and-safeguards.md

 ### 16.5.1 `allis-blood-brain-barrier` — Port 8016

 The `allis-blood-brain-barrier` service (port 8016, Docker Compose–managed) is the core enforcement container.
 It handles Phase 1.4 input filtering and core output enforcement.
-The dedicated output façade (`allis-bbb-output-filter`, port 8017) sits in front of all outgoing traffic as a distinct, auditable boundary (see §16.6).

 **Health endpoint:**